Reaction-Diffusion by the Gray-Scott Model: Pearson's Parametrization

 2009: Multi-Threaded Implementation

 I revisited the project in 2009, using a dual-CPU PowerPC "G5" system.
 To use multiple threads, the grid is divided into "stripes" with each stripe being computed by one thread.
-Unlike the normal approach, the "stripes" do not remain fixed, but move in lock-step.
+This is a common practice, but in our case the "stripes" do not remain fixed.
+For the "millipede scan" to work, the stripes have to move through memory in lock-step.
 Each thread is performing a millipede scan, and the millipedes march together around the (cylindrical) grid.
-This reduces the amount of data transfer that needs to be performed between threads, and reduces the total memory needed to hold the grid data.
-Both make it run faster on a variety of CPU, cache and memory configurations.
+After each O steps of calculation (where O is the "overscan"), each CPU surrenders 2O rows of memory to the jurisdiction of the CPU following it.
+Data transfer between threads is optimal, with each CPU sending only 2O rows and receiving 2O rows of data to/from its neighbors in the ring; Total memory usage for the entire grid is optimal, given the choice of "overscan" value.
+The entire model will typically fit in the shared L3 cache of the multi-CPU system.
+The design is optimal on a variety of CPU, cache and memory configurations.

 2009: Intel Conversion